jinq0123/grpc_cb/README.md

 1. Run multi stubs in one thread.
 1. Lua binding.
 Convert grpc_byte_buffer to string, which is needed by lua.
 1. Timeout
+1. Connect and disconnect event.
+1. Export for unity.
+1. Compression
 1. Security
 1. Support message types other than protobuffer.